duohub-ai/qdrant-multiregion-distribution/README.md

 ```

 ### Step 2.
-Create a new security group for each VPC that either allows all traffic or allows traffic on ports 80, 443, 6333, 6334, 6335 from anywhere.
-Optionally, allow all traffic from within the VPC CIDR
+Create a new security group for each VPC

+Ensure your security group either allows all traffic or allows traffic on ports 80, 443, 6333, 6334, 6335 from anywhere.
+Optionally, allow all traffic from within the VPC CIDR.

 ### Step 3: Create a Transit Gateway